 29. Long Hair With Fringe

 Don’t want to go for layering?
 No problem.
 Getting a fringe is another option to break the monotony.
 But don’t go for a short blunt fringe – it will only emphasize the roundness of the face.
 A long wispy fringe will look great and suit fine hair.
 And if your hair is thicker, a longer fringe that you can sweep to the side will lengthen your face.

 Drew Barrymore has the cutesiest of round faces.
-Here she has gone for a center-parted look that makes her face appear longer and slimmer.
+Here she has gone for a look that has a center part which makes her face appear longer and slimmer.
 Opt for this hairstyle when you are in the mood for a casual and effortless hairdo.

 Here’s a thought—just because you have a round face doesn’t mean your only option is to hide it with your hair.
 There are a lot of styles that can flatter your face while highlighting its roundness.
 Take Adele, for example.
 She has gone for a beautiful side ponytail done up in curls and teased the hair down on top to create volume.

 When you go for layering, try the triangle layers haircut.
 Choppy layers through the back and bottom of your hair is another good option as a round face hairstyle.